 The Human Resources Strategy for Researchers (HRS4R) is considered a tool to put the principles of the European Charter for Researchers & the Code of Conduct for the Recruitment of Researchers (The Charter and Code) into practice.
 The implementation of the Charter & Code principles by research Institutions render them more attractive to Researchers looking for a new employer or for a host for their research project.
 The European Commission recognises with the 'HR Excellence in Research Award' the institutions which make progress in aligning their human resources policies to the 40 principles of the Charter & Code, based on a customized action plan/HR strategy.

-In May 2014, WIT received the HR Excellence in Research award in recognition of the Institute’s on-going commitment to adopting the 40 principles of the Charter and Code, making it the first Institute of Technology in Ireland to receive this designation.
+In May 2014, SETU Waterford received the HR Excellence in Research award in recognition of the university’s on-going commitment to adopting the 40 principles of the Charter and Code, making it the first Institute of Technology, now Technological University since May 2022, in Ireland to receive this designation.

 In order to assist Researchers and other staff with their familiarity of the European Charter and Code of Conduct, the university has produced a useful postcard-style document providing an outline of each of the principles for both Researchers and also for Employers/Funders.
 This is a useful document that can be kept for quick reference.
 A preview is shown below but a printable PDF document may also be downloaded and printed double-sided on A4 paper.